A breast tumour refers to an abnormal mass of tissue that forms in the breast due to uncontrolled cell growth. It can be:

 If you notice a lump in breast (implied tumour), it’s important to seek medical advice for early evaluation and care.

 No. Many breast lumps are benign (non-cancerous), such as fibroadenomas or cysts.
 Diagnosis through tests like mammograms or biopsies helps confirm the type.
+Seek medical help immediately.

 Doctors may recommend a triple assessment: clinical exam, imaging (like a mammogram or ultrasound), and biopsy for accurate diagnosis.

 Yes.
 Early-stage breast cancer can be treated successfully with surgery, chemotherapy, radiation, or a combination.
 Benign tumours may only need monitoring or minor surgery.
+Your doctor will guide you.